lopezmontes/GenoMus/specifications/GenoMus_grammar_specifications.md

 - **uFREEZE** (*expr*) - block a part of a genotype to be preserved from transformations
 - **uFLATTEN** (*expr*) - render part of a genotype into a simple declarative score/voice/chord (phenotype)
 ---------
-## Indexing a function into the GenoMus catalogue
+## Including a function in the GenoMus catalogue
 A functions must be included into the JSON GenoMus catalogue following this format:
 ```
 "functionType": {